 The Excel LCM function returns the least common multiple of two or more supplied integers.

-The format of the function is:
+The syntax of the function is:

-|#NUM!||-||Produced if one of the supplied number arguments is non-numeric|
+|#NUM!||-||Occurs if any of the supplied number arguments are less than zero.|

-|#VALUE!||-||Produced if any of the supplied number arguments is less than zero.|
+|#VALUE!||-||Occurs if any of the supplied number arguments are non-numeric.|